Robinseibold/CAGD/README.md

 # TODO

+- [ ] add support for multiple curves

 - [ ] add subdivision to Bézier scene
   - [ ] add button for sundividing Bézier curve
   - [ ] add input field for the point on which the curve should be subdivided